Hazebyte/CrateReloaded/docs/config/crate.md

 ### Effects

-Effects are ran under a given condition or category.
+Effects are run under a given condition or category.
 The manifestation of the effect is given by the class.

 ```yml